Swinney Park

 About the Location

-Swinney Park is one of Fort Wayne's oldest and most significant public parks, established in 1869 when Colonel Thomas W. Swinney leased his property to the city.
-Upon his death in 1875, Swinney bequeathed the park and approximately 240 acres of land to Fort Wayne, with the stipulation that it remain open and free to the public.
+Swinney Park is one of Fort Wayne's oldest green spaces, with roots stretching back to 1869 when Colonel Thomas W. Swinney first leased his property to the city.
+When the Colonel passed away in 1875, he left behind not just memories but approximately 240 acres of land with one heartfelt condition - that it remain open and free for everyone to enjoy.

-In 1843, the park was the site of a grand celebration for the opening of the Wabash and Erie Canal.
-Later, it housed the Allen County Fair and, from 1920 to 1953, was home to Trier's Amusement Park.
+The park has witnessed some pretty significant moments in local history.
+In 1843, it hosted a grand celebration for the opening of the Wabash and Erie Canal.
+Later, it became home to the Allen County Fair and, from 1920 to 1953, the laughter and excitement of Trier's Amusement Park filled the air.

-The park is divided by the St. Mary's River, with the eastern portion consisting of 46 acres entirely in the floodplain, while the western 48 acres include both floodplain and higher ground.
+The St. Mary's River cuts through the heart of Swinney Park, creating two distinct sections.
+The eastern 46 acres sit entirely in the floodplain, while the western 48 acres mix low-lying areas with higher ground.

-Swinney Park became an integral part of George Kessler's Park and Boulevard Plan in 1912, serving as both a western gateway to the city and a northern terminus anchor along the St. Mary's River.
+In 1912, the park became part of George Kessler's Park and Boulevard Plan, functioning as a western gateway to Fort Wayne and a northern anchor point along the St. Mary's River.

-Today, Swinney Park offers a blend of natural open spaces and recreational facilities.
-It features a small man-made lake, recently rehabilitated, and remnants of an extensive Japanese Rock Garden begun in 1928.
+Wandering through Swinney Park today, you'll discover a lovely blend of natural spaces and recreational areas.
+There's a small man-made lake that's recently been given some TLC, and if you look closely, you can still spot remnants of an extensive Japanese Rock Garden that was started back in 1928.

-The historic Swinney Homestead, built in 1844 and now maintained by Settlers Inc., stands as a reminder of the park's rich history.
-This Federal-style structure, later converted to Victorian Italianate, is open to the public during scheduled events, offering a glimpse into Fort Wayne's past.
+The historic Swinney Homestead, built in 1844 and now lovingly maintained by Settlers Inc., stands as a beautiful reminder of the park's rich history.
+This Federal-style home, later updated with Victorian Italianate touches, opens its doors to the public during special events, offering a fascinating window into Fort Wayne's past.

 All Features & Facilities